-But we can never be too sure whether the eccentric billionaire is going to join the crypto hype.
+But we can never be too sure whether the eccentric Elon Musk is going to join the crypto hype and start selling his cars for crypto coins.
 So until then, you can always grab a cab via apps such as Due, and pay in Bitcoin.

 The first ever recorded Bitcoin transaction was a payment of 10,000 BTC for two pizzas.
 So it seems only fair to keep using crypto to please our cravings for fast food.